uob-positron-imaging-centre/up4/docs/index.rst

 Fear not, this is *precisely* the aim of UPPPP, the Universal Post Processor for Particulate Processes!

+Hi Dom, using `these docs <https://fastobo.readthedocs.io/en/latest/index.html#>`_ and `this repo <https://github.com/fastobo/fastobo-py>`_ as a template for how we do python docs.
+RST docs are located `here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_

 Indices and tables
 ==================